1. On which phones and operating systems is MyRA®available?

 MyRA is available on iPhones and iPads running on all versions of iOS.

-MyRA is available as a beta release on Android phones.
+MyRA is available in the United States as a beta release on Android phones.
 We support Android OS 4.4 Kitkat and 5.0 Lollipop on the Samsung (Galaxy S4 & S5) and Google (Nexus 5 and 6).
 We don’t anticipate issues with newer phones or phones from other manufacturers when using Android OS 4.4 Kitkat and 5.0 Lollipop.
 If you encounter any issues, please report them to firstname.lastname@example.org.

 2. Why does it say the app is a beta release in the Google Play store?